jmservera/WebStencilsDemos/WebBrokerProject/Delphi/README.md

 Most of the menus explain the general use of WebStencils as well as some suggested ideas for templating patterns.

 ### Big Table
 This demo loads 1000 customers loaded in a FireDAC query.
-Customers data is stored in a `sqlite` database in `resources/data`.
+Customers data is stored in a `sqlite` database in `resources/data/database.sqlite3`.

 ### Pagination
-Same `customers` table, but this time using server-side pagination.
+Same `customers` table from the `sqlite` database, but this time using server-side pagination.

 ### To-Do app - HTMX Integration
-The project includes an example of using HTMX with WebStencils for dynamic content updates.
-See the `tasks.html` template and related Delphi code for implementation details.
+This demo uses an in-memory `TList<TTaskItem>` managed by a singleton (`Model.Tasks.pas`) to store task data.
+It leverages HTMX with WebStencils for dynamic content updates.
+See the `partials/tasks` templates and related Delphi code (`Controller.Tasks.pas`) for implementation details.

 ## 📁 Project Structure
 The project consists of the following main components:
 1. Delphi source files (`.pas` and `.dfm`)
-2. HTML templates (`.html`)
+2. **Shared** HTML templates (`.html`) located in `resources/html`
-3. Static assets (CSS, JavaScript, images)
+3. **Shared** Static assets (CSS, JavaScript, images) located in `resources/static`

 ### 🔑 Key Delphi Units
 - `WebStencilsDemo.dpr`: The main project file that includes WebBroker